Well, What Do You Know?

 To continue reading:

-Ted Olsen is the Director of Editorial Development for Christianity Today and a member of Church of the Savior, an Anglican congregation in Wheaton, Illinois.
+Ted Olsen is Editorial Director for Christianity Today and a member of Church of the Savior, an Anglican congregation in Wheaton, Illinois.